 How to get there: Take a train to Jiuqutang Station.
 Then, take a taxi, bus, c-bike or walk for about 1.5km to Dashu Old Railway Bridge.
 Alternatively, buses 8010, 8010 Shuttle, Da Shu Qi Fu A Line and 07 A around Kaohsiung will take you to Dashu Old Railway Bridge.

 13. Formosa Boulevard Station

 The Formosa Boulevard Station in Kaohsiung’s Sinsing District proves that metro stations are not always mechanical and boring.
 The station’s Dome of Light, which is made up of over 4,000 glass panels, is a spectacular background for that striking Instagram photo.
 Do visit it at night to see its full grandeur.
 True to its name, the Formosa Boulevard Station is a real beauty you ought to see while in Kaohsiung.

 How to get there: You can easily reach it via the Kaohsiung Mass Rapid Transit (MRT).
 It is a transfer station between the Red Line and the Orange Line.
 When in doubt, don’t hesitate to ask the locals.

 Admission: Free (of course!)

 This list is, by all means, non-exhaustive.
 I only included the places that I had the chance to visit in Taiwan.
-So, if I missed your favourite spots, feel free to share them in the comments section.
+So, if I missed your favourite Instagrammable places in Taiwan, feel free to share them on our Instagram (@tripzillaph) or our Facebook page.

-Special thanks to Taipei Economic and Cultural Office (TECO) in the Philippines, Taiwan Tourism Bureau, and EVA Airways for making it possible for me to visit these Instagram-worthy spots in Taiwan.
+Special thanks to Taipei Economic and Cultural Office (TECO) in the Philippines, Taiwan Tourism Bureau, and EVA Airways for making it possible for me to visit these Instagrammable places in Taiwan.
 For a more comfortable, seamless trip to Taiwan, fly with EVA Airways – it operates direct flights from Manila to Taipei 3x daily.